revealapp/Revert/README.md

 # REVEal Rendering Test

 Revert is a sample iOS application destined to be inspected with @revealapp.
 It showcases UIKit's stock views and controls as well as specific view scenarios.
 It is an Universal app running on iOS7+ devices which supports portrait and lanscape orientation.
-It also support implement iOS7+ dynamic type system setting.
+It also implement iOS7 dynamic type system setting.

 ## Getting Started